Phase Boundary of Nuclear Matter in Magnetic Field: Summary and Discussion

 In this paper, we have determined the phase boundary between the Skyrmion crystal and QCD vacuum in the QCD phase diagram in the background magnetic field $B$ at finite baryon chemical potential $\mu_{\rm B}$.
 Starting from $\mu_c =m_N$ the nucleon mass at $B=0$, the phase boundary bends to smaller $\mu_{\rm B}$ for larger $B$, and finally ends on the CSL boundary with intersection $(\mu^\ast\sim 0.932 m_\text{N},\,B^\ast\sim 4.55 m_\pi^2)$, as shown in fig.~\ref{fig:phase} and eq.~\eqref{eq:Bstar}.

-We have further examined the Son and Stephanov's conjecture that a single Skyrmion could be a pancake shape with $\pi^0$ domain wall winding inside a $\pi^\pm$ superconducting ring, Our exact numerical results buttress the pancake imitation of Skyrmion profile at large $B$ with the fact that Skyrmion transverse radius in eq.~\eqref{eq:RT} and superconducting ring radius in eq.~\eqref{eq:R0P} tend to converge, nearly satisfying the CSL quantization condition~\eqref{eq:quantization}.
-Meanwhile, at smaller $B$ the Skyrmion configuration deviates from the pancake, as one can see from fig.~\ref{fig:R0}, in which case it is more rightfully described as a prolate ellipsoid.
+We have further examined the Son and Stephanov's conjecture that a single Skyrmion could emerge as a pancake shaped $\pi^0$ domain wall winding inside a $\pi^\pm$ superconducting ring.
+Our exact numerical results support the pancake imitation of Skyrmion profile at large $B$ with the fact that Skyrmion transverse radius in eq.~\eqref{eq:RT} and superconducting ring radius in eq.~\eqref{eq:R0P} tend to converge, nearly satisfying the quantization condition~\eqref{eq:quantization} with $S_{N_{\rm B}}/N_{\rm B}=\pi R_P^2\sim \pi R_0^2 \sim \pi R_T^2$.
+Meanwhile, at smaller $B$ the Skyrmion configuration deviates from the pancake, as one can see from fig.~\ref{fig:R0}, in which case the Skyrmion shall be described as a prolate ellipsoid.

-In addition, we have numerically manifested that, even if in the background magnetic field, Skyrmions are unstable at ${\cal O}(p^2)$ (the profile would shrink to vanish, c.f. fig.~\ref{fig:radii}) although Derrick's scaling argument supports their stability theoretically as detailed in Appendix \ref{sec:Derrick}.
+In addition, we have numerically manifested that, even if in the background magnetic field, Skyrmions are unstable at ${\cal O}(p^2)$ (the profile would shrink to vanish, c.f. fig.~\ref{fig:radii}) although the Derrick's scaling argument does not rule out the possibility of a stable solution in theory, as detailed in Appendix \ref{sec:Derrick}.

-Albeit we have studied the phase boundary involving CSL and the Skyrmion crystal by the Skyrme model, to pin down the Skyrmion crystal structure for dense nuclear matter in a magnetic field remains a future problem.
-Only through such study can we simulate the transition between multiple low energy topological phases in the baryon rich context.
-Also, on the phase boundary, the transition belongs to the so-called nucleation type.
-The quantum nucleation of CSL was studied in refs.~\cite{Eto:2022lhu,Higaki:2022gnw}, which should be further exploited and applied to a creation of Skyrmions in the bulk.
+Albeit we have explored the phase boundary involving CSL and the Skyrmion crystal, pinning down the Skyrmion crystal structure for dense nuclear matter in a magnetic field remains a future task.
+Only through such study can we simulate rigorously the transition between multiple low energy topological phases in the baryon rich context.
+Moreoever, on the phase boundary, the phase transition belongs to the so-called nucleation type.
+The quantum~\cite{Eto:2022lhu,Higaki:2022gnw} and dynamical~\cite{Eto:2025ebz} nucleation of CSL was studied.
+Similar demonstration should be further developed for the creation of Skyrmions in the bulk.